-Within its FY 2015 Annual Report, the Alcohol and Tobacco Tax and Trade Bureau (TTB) combines program performance with financial data to demonstrate how effectively the Bureau translates its program dollars into quality service, responsible management practices, effective consumer protection, and increased tax revenue.
+Within its FY 2016 Annual Report, the U.S. Department of the Treasury's Alcohol and Tobacco Tax and Trade Bureau (TTB) combines program performance with financial data to demonstrate how effectively the Bureau translates its program dollars into effective consumer protection and increased tax revenue.